-Although she believed she would die though in her words, “not easily” on Terminus (Terminus), Nyssa eventually left and settled down as an academic in a university on an unspecified planet.
-During this period, she encountered the Doctor’s fourth incarnation again long before he had first met her on Traken (Asylum).
-Eventually, she married and had children, the eldest a daughter, Neeka, with a man named Lasarti, who studied dreams.
-During this period of her life, she reunited with the Doctor’s fifth incarnation and again assisted with his regeneration into his next incarnation.
-(Winer)
+Although she believed she would die — though in her words, “not easily” — on Terminus, (Terminus) Nyssa eventually left and settled down as an academic in a university on another planet.
+During this period, she encountered The Doctor’s fourth incarnation again — long before he had first met her on Traken.
+(Asylum) Eventually, she married and had children, the eldest a daughter, Neeka, with a man named Lasarti, who studied dreams.
+During this period of her life, she reunited with The Doctor’s fifth incarnation and again assisted with his regeneration into his next incarnation.
+(Winter)

 REUNITED WITH THE DOCTOR

 Half a century after leaving The Doctor, Nyssa was reunited with him, Tegan and Turlough on the planet Helheim in 3530 while trying to find the cure for Richter’s Syndrome, which had claimed over six billion lives.
 With her own ship destroyed, she asked for a lift home, but resigned herself to more adventures when The Doctor opted to take her by”the scenic route.”
 (Cobwebs) They travelled to Chodor in the 28th century where they encountered the Takers (The Whispering Forest) and Manussa during the rule of the Manussan Empire where they once again fought against the Mara.
 (The Cradle of the Snake)